How to Adjust a Toilet Float and Fill Valve Fast!

 1. When you have a running toilet

 A running toilet is a very expensive problem to have.
-With every minute that passes you money runs down the drain.
-Although not all running toilets are caused by a wrongly set float, sometimes the toilet float and fill valve are responsible.
+With every minute that passes, your money runs down the drain.
+Although not all running toilets are caused by a wrongly set float, the toilet float and fill valve are sometimes responsible.

-To be sure what the problem is, lift off the tank lid and check the level of water in the tank.
-If the water level is too high that water is flowing down through the overflow tube, you need to adjust the overflow tube.
+To be sure what the problem is, lift off the tank lid and check the water level in the tank.
+If the water level is too high that water flows down through the overflow tube, you need to adjust the overflow tube.

-Sometimes though the problem is caused by a defective fill valve which is continuously filling the tank.
-In this case you will need to replace the fill valve.
+Sometimes, the problem is caused by a defective fill valve continuously filling the tank.
+In this case, you will need to replace the fill valve.
 Meanwhile, you will need to turn off the water to the toilet to avoid more wastage.
-The toilet shut off valve is on the wall behind the toilet.
+The toilet shut-off valve is on the wall behind the toilet.

 2. Weak flushing toilet